marciof/Eon/specification/specification.md

 An immutable sequence composed of a function (body) followed by zero or more values as the arguments.

 In a function definition (as opposed to a call) the first element (function body) can optionally have a key other than the default `1` that specifies the formal parameter list.
 It can either be a [list](#list) of [symbols](#symbol) for zero or more parameters or a single symbol for exactly one parameter.
-Any free symbols are lexically bound.

 Calling a function creates a new [bindings](#bindings) map using the [deferred](#defer) function call, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
 Calling an empty function evaluates to itself.